 Switch to Low-Fat Food

-Many food brands offer a low-fat version of their foods, whether this is tinned, kibble or raw.
+Many food brands offer a low-fat version of their foods, whether this is tinned, kibble, or raw.
 If your dog does not need to lose a lot of weight, try switching to a low-fat version of their usual diet and see if that does the trick.
 But remember, just because it is low fat does not mean they get to eat more of it.

 Top Up With Veggies

 When putting a dog on a diet, the rough guide is to cut their food down by a third (always check with your overseeing veterinarian).
-To stop them feeling hungry, you can add vegetables to their meal.
-Pumpkin is a popular diet choice for dogs, as it is low fat, filling and relatively low in carbohydrates.
+To stop them from feeling hungry, you can add vegetables to their meal.
+Pumpkin is a popular diet choice for dogs, as it is low fat, filling, and relatively low in carbohydrates.
 It should be cooked before feeding.
 Other diet foods include green beans and grated courgette (zucchini).
 Most veggies can be added to a dog's food bowl to help them lose weight, but avoid potatoes and corn.
 Potatoes are high in carbs and can increase weight, while dogs cannot digest corn.

 Switch to Healthy Treats

 If you are used to giving your dog a bedtime biscuit or afternoon treat, try switching to something low fat, such as a carrot.
 On hot days many dogs will enjoy a piece of watermelon as an afternoon snack.
 If you do lots of training with your dog, instead of using high-fat cheese and sausage as treats, change to using low-fat ham or chicken.
-Some dogs will even accept chopped carrot or cucumber.
-Cooked beef or lamb heart and liver are also low fat and very tasty, but don't use pig's heart or liver, as this is naturally higher in fat.
+Some dogs will even accept chopped carrots or cucumbers.
+Cooked beef or lamb heart and liver are also low fat and very tasty but don't use pig's heart or liver, as this is naturally higher in fat.

 Dogs that are overweight tend to become inactive, as they can find it harder to move.
 That inactivity makes them more likely to gain weight.
 Most dogs benefit from an hour of exercise every day, even if they are seniors.
 If they can't manage an hour in one walk, it can be split across two or three shorter walks.
 Exercise burns calories, but if your dog has become a real couch potato don't suddenly start hour-long hikes, they need to build up their tolerance for exercise gradually.
 Increase their amount of exercise by five minutes a week, making sure they get out every day, and you should see the weight drop off faster.

-Rule-Out Medical Issues
+Rule Out Medical Issues

-Some health issues can cause a dog to put on weight, these can include water retention, hypothyroidism, Cushing's Disease and diabetes.
+Some health issues that can cause a dog to put on weight, these can include water retention, hypothyroidism, Cushing's Disease, and diabetes.
 Some medications will also cause weight gain.
 Your pet will usually display other symptoms of these diseases, but if you are struggling to get your pet to lose weight it might be worth having your vet check them over.